Stanford gets Mills at full speed against WSU

 Running back Max Borghi, a first-team, preseason all-conference selection, has missed the Cougars' first two games with an apparent back injury and Rolovich indicated his return is not imminent.
 Deon McIntosh, a transfer from Notre Dame, has averaged 7 yards a carry through the first two games, totaling 239 yards and two touchdowns.

 Cougars safety Ayden Hector, a former Stanford signee, was named the Pac-12's Freshman Player of the Week after recovering two fumbles and intercepting a pass -- all in the first half -- against the Ducks.
-De Laura received the honor the previous week.
+The honor went to de Laura the previous week.

 The Cougars have won four consecutive games in the series against Stanford, including a 49-22 victory last season in Pullman, Wash.